dewitt/opensearch/docs/Specifications/OpenSearch/1.1/Draft 6.md

 ### Autodiscovery in RSS/Atom ###

-RSS and Atom documents may reference related [[#OpenSearch description document|OpenSearch description documents]] via the Atom 1.0 "link" element, as specified in Section 4.2.7 of RFC 4287.
+RSS and Atom documents may reference related [OpenSearch description document](#opensearch-description-document) via the Atom 1.0 `link` element, as specified in Section 4.2.7 of RFC 4287.

 *The `rel` attribute of the `link` element should contain the value `"search"` when referring to OpenSearch description documents.
 This relationship value is pending IANA registration.
 The reuse of the Atom `link` element is recommended in the context of other syndication formats that do not natively support comparable functionality.*